 The Tarot Card Meanings of the Kings

 Kings are considered to be the most mature of the Court Cards.
-They have travelled through life successfully and are now at the pinnacle of experience and understanding.
+They have traveled through life successfully and are now at the pinnacle of experience and understanding.
 Thus, the Kings represent the fully developed personalities of each of the Suits.

 As people, Kings have full control over the feelings, emotions, thoughts and actions that form part of his personality.
 As such, they are stable and solid, and are highly capable of directing the flow of their energy to achieve their visions and goals.
 They like to manage, direct and stabilise the energy associated with their Suit.